 There is further information about the course on the University and Department webpages.
 In particular, please do watch our course film: https://www.hoart.cam.ac.uk/admissions/undergraduate-study-1.

-The typical offer for History of Art in the English A-Level system is A*AA, with the A* to be in an essay-based subject (and not, for example, in Art and Design).
+The minimum typical offer for History of Art in the English A-Level system is A*AA, with the A* to be in an essay-based subject (and not, for example, in Art and Design).
 Colleges have power to vary this if particular circumstances merit it, and will also be able to give advice to potential applicants in case of uncertainty as to what comprises an essay-based subject.
 Applications from mature students taking Access courses are also welcome.
 A facility with languages would be beneficial for students taking Part One of the Tripos.
+More information can be found here.